Philip-Machar/vibenoma/README.md

 5. **Open in browser**:
    - Visit `http://localhost:5173/` (or the specified port in your setup)

-## 📸 Screenshots
-(Add screenshots/gifs of the UI here)

-## 🔮 Future Enhancements
-- 🌍 Support for multiple languages.
-- 📊 Advanced analytics on song searches.
-- 🤖 AI-powered recommendations based on user searches.
-- 📻 Integration with music streaming services.

 ## 🏆 Credits
 - **Developer**: Philip Machar
 - **APIs Used**: ACRCloud, Africa's Talking